Timeline in the film...

 Let's begin...

 In 2009, she appeared as an extra in the feature film « Son de la Calle » acting like Los Parkour.
-Film directed by Julio César Bolívar.
+Film directed by Julio César Bolívar, director of photography: Cezary Jaworski.

-While studying graphic design, one of her courses focused on photography—leading to a series of assignments inspired by the film itself:
+While studying graphic design, one of her courses focused on photography, which led her to take on a series of assignments inspired by the film being studied.

-In 2012, she once again appeared as an extra in the film « Er 'Relajo del Loro » directed by John Petrizzelli.
+In 2012, she once again appeared as an extra in the film « Er 'Relajo del Loro » directed by John Petrizzelli and photographed by one of her inspirations, the iconic director of photography Alexandra Henao (AVC) Venezuelan Cinematography Association.

-That same year, she worked as a video assistant on « KM 72 » directed by Samuel Henríquez.
+That same year, she worked as a video assistant on « KM 72 » directed by Samuel Henríquez, cinematographed by Juan Toledo.

 Throughout that year, Sara worked as a camera assistant on various commercials and short films.
-One particularly meaningful experience was being second assistant camera for steadicam on « Por Todos los Medios » a short film/monologue initially shown as a theater show in Miami and later exhibited in countries such as Chile, Colombia, Spain, and Panama.
+One particularly meaningful experience was being second assistant camera for steadicam on « Por Todos los Medios / Ahora me toca a mí », director of photographer: Junior Gonzalez.
+A short film/monologue initially shown as a theater show in Miami and later exhibited in countries such as Chile, Colombia, Spain, and Panama.
 This masterpiece was written and directed by renowned Venezuelan actor and broadcaster Luis Chataing.

-Later in 2013, she became second assistant camera for the television series « Barrio Sur » directed by Michael Labarca, which depicted life in Venezuela's most humble neighborhoods.
-For several scenes, she had the chance to step into the role of 1st AC (focus puller).
+At the end of 2013, she became a camera assistant on the television series « Barrio Sur», directed by Michael Labarca, cinematographed by César Briceño.
+Which portrayed life in the poorest neighborhoods of Venezuela.
+In several scenes, she had the opportunity to take on the role of 1st AC - first assistant camera (focus puller).

-In 2015, Sara worked on the documentary « La Impunidad » for Villa del Cine as second assistant camera.
+In 2015, Sara worked on the documentary « La Impunidad » for Villa del Cine, directed of photography Tonny Valera, as second assistant camera.

 In 2017, she began the year working on a documentary about Venezuelan poet, educator, autodidact, and diplomat « José Antonio Ramos Sucre ».
-The production, directed by the Rodríguez brothers and produced by Villa del Cine, had a warm, artistic, and intimate tone.
+The production, directed by the Rodríguez brothers and produced by Villa del Cine, and DOP Tonny Valera, had a warm, artistic, and intimate tone.
 Sara worked in the camera department once again:

-Her final feature film that year was « Desafío Urbano » directed and producer by Oscar Rivas —a production that truly lived up to its name due to Venezuela's political and social context.
+Her final feature film that year was « Desafío Urbano » directed and producer by Oscar Rivas and cinematographer by Saul Torres.
+A production that truly lived up to its name due to Venezuela's political and social context.
 Sara was second assistant camera for the second unit, filming with three RED Scarlet cameras.
 It was an unforgettable experience with a talented and dedicated crew.

-When pre-production began for the sequel « Papita 2da Base » also directed by Luis Carlos Hueck, Sara was invited to join the team.
+When pre-production began for the sequel « Papita 2da Base » also directed by Luis Carlos Hueck and directed of photographer Clever Castillo.
+Sara was invited to join the team.
 Unfortunately, she had already planned her departure from the country, so she couldn't accept the job—but she did appear in one scene as a pole dancer, a sport she also practiced professionally at the time.

 Just days before leaving Venezuela, a few last-minute shoots came her way.
 One was a reggaeton music « Videoclip J.BM » directed by Gleubis Eskilache, where she worked as camera assistant.